-from the engine cooling water, using a plate-type heat exchanger that allows obtaining high-temperature water;
+the engine cooling system, using a plate-type heat exchanger that obtains high-temperature water;

-from the flue gas fumes, which, being close to 400°, can be used to produce hot water, superheated water, steam or diathermic oil through a boiler, or be used pure in the process.
+the exhaust gases, which, being close to 400°, can be used to produce hot water, superheated water, steam or diathermic oil through a boiler, or can be used pure in the process.

 Electric power